 A physical examination, possibly some laboratory tests and x-rays will show the extent of damage to the joint.
 Total joint replacement should be considered if other treatment options will not relieve your pain and disability.

-You will be given an anesthetic and the surgeon will replace the damaged parts of the joint.
-In an arthritic knee the damaged ends of the bones and cartilage are replaced with metal and plastic surfaces that are shaped to restore knee movement and function.
+In our Singapore clinic, you will be given an anaesthetic and the surgeon will replace the damaged parts of the joint.
+In an arthritic knee, the damaged ends of the bones and cartilage are replaced with metal and plastic surfaces.
+These are shaped to restore knee movement and function.

 The materials used in a total joint replacement are designed to enable the joint to move just like your normal joint.
 The prosthesis is generally composed of two parts: a metal piece that fits closely into a matching sturdy plastic piece.
 Several metals are used, including stainless steel, alloys of cobalt and chrome, and titanium.
 The plastic material is durable and wear resistant (polyethylene).

 Your surgeon will encourage you to use your “new” joint shortly after your operation.
-After knee replacement you will often stand and begin walking the day after surgery.
+After knee replacement surgery in Singapore, you will often stand and begin walking the day after surgery.
 Initially, you will use a frame for assistance but quickly progress to using a cane or walking stick.

-Some patients have some temporary pain in the replaced joint because the surrounding muscles are weak from inactivity and the tissues are healing, but it will end in a few weeks or months.
+Some patients have some temporary pain in the replaced joint because the surrounding muscles are weak from inactivity and the tissues are healing.
+This should subside in a few weeks or months.